 Google Analytics info:

-Google Remarketing, part of Google AdWords, enables targeted advertising based on prior website visits.
+Google remarketing, part of Google Ads, enables targeted advertising based on prior website visits.
 Cookies are used to recognize users and display interest-based ads.

-Users may block cookies and adjust ad settings at www.google.de/settings/ads.
-Google's privacy information:
+Users may block cookies and adjust ad settings at https://adssettings.google.com/anonymous?hl=en.

 Google's privacy policy:

-This website uses Google AdWords.
+This website uses Google Ads.
 A conversion cookie is set when users arrive through an ad.
 Data is used to analyze ad effectiveness.

-Users may block cookies and adjust ad settings at www.google.de/settings/ads.
-Google’s privacy policy:
+Users may block cookies and adjust ad settings at https://adssettings.google.com/anonymous?hl=en.

 Instagram components are integrated into this website.
 If logged in, Instagram receives information linking page visits to user accounts.
 Users can log out to prevent transmission.